kuno/GeoIP/README.md

 __Important Warning__

-From v0.4.0(the next major release) geoip will be re-factor from Sketch, and will break the  api from previous version.
+From v0.4.0(the next major release) geoip will be re-factor from Sketch,

+including drop support for nodejs 0.2.x and will break the  api from previous version.

 * New Architecture